 In the metaphysical world, Angelite stones are all about connecting with the spiritual realms and soothing your physical energies.
 Here are a few crystal healing properties associated with Angelite:

-Angelite helps you to connect with your spirit guides, higher self, totem animals and the angelic realm.
+Angelite helps you to connect with your spirit guides, higher self, animal guardians, and the angelic realm.

 Angelite clears the path for channeling, sweeping away mental blocks and chatter.